Ho-Ro/DL4YHF-Frequency-Counter/readme.md

 To build just type `make`.
 The resulting `counter_DL4YHF.hex` file is identical to Wolfgang's original version `DL4YHF/counter2.hex`.
 This can be tested with `make compare`.

+If you want to deep-dive into Wolfgang's clever coding, find out [how it works](HowItWorks.md).

 ## 2. counter.asm
 A 2nd variant [counter.asm](counter.asm) differs in three details:
 1. Underflow is shown with the zero in the rightmost (5th) digit.